 No child left behind.

-The AudioEye Ally Managed Service is the most practical accessibility solution education institutions seeking to fulfill their ADA-related obligations, including ensuring third-party solutions are made accessible.
+The AudioEye Ally Managed Service is the most practical accessibility solution for education institutions seeking to fulfill their ADA-related obligations, including ensuring third-party solutions are made accessible.
 Are your vendor-supplied services accessible?

 From Content Management Systems and bell schedules to weekly cafeteria menus and extracurricular microsites, vendor-supplied digital services play an important role for schools providing programs and services to their students, parents, faculty, and communities.
 Oftentimes, these vendors tend to neglect accessibility, which can create challenges for education institutions seeking to fulfill their ADA-related obligations and avoid OCR investigations.